Ecommerce loyalty programs: How to keep customers coming back for more

 Examples of rewards programs include Starbucks Rewards, Booking.com’s Genius, FARFETCH Access, My Bath & Body Works Rewards, and adidas’ adiClub.

-Ecommerce memberships are like rewards programs, but don’t offer spending-based incentives.
+Ecommerce membership programs are like rewards programs, but don’t offer spending-based incentives.
 Instead, members simply sign up for a newsletter or download an app to gain access to exclusive benefits.

 Memberships have the lowest bar of entry of the three types of loyalty programs.
 They’re more about offering small benefits in exchange for email addresses and other data, as well as building a large and loyal customer base.